українська федерація йоги

 attention

-There was no indication early that these are two are different processes.
+Before him, there was no indication that these two are different processes.

 We also distinguish between voluntary and involuntary attention.
 The first takes place when we concentrate on something consciously, by our own will, the second when attention is focused on the subject in itself.
 Indian anthropology describes such a situation as “capture” (grahana) of manas or indriyas by an external object.
 However, in everyday language we describe it in the same way: “the theme captured me”, “I can’t take my eyes off it”, “the melody took it away”, etc. Involuntary attention is perceived as an act of self-control, correlated with dharana and samyama.